-Ariel Heryanto is Herb Feith Professor for the Study of Indonesia.
-In addition to his work with the Herb Feith Foundation and with Anthropology at the School of Social Sciences, he serves as Deputy Director of the Monash Asia Institute.
+Ariel Heryanto is Herb Feith Professor for the Study of Indonesia, and Director of Monash Herb Feith Indonesian Engagement Centre (https://arts.monash.edu/Herb-Feith-Indonesian-Engagement).
+He is also affiliated Anthropology at the School of Social Sciences, Faculty of Arts.

-He is the author of Identity and Pleasure: The Politics of Indonesian Screen Culture, Singapore and Kyoto: NUS Press (2014); State Terrorism And Political Identity In Indonesia: Fatally Belonging, London: Routledge (2007), and editor of Popular Culture in Indonesia: Fluid Identities in Post-Authoritarian Politics, London & New York: Routledge (2008).
+He is the author of Identity and Pleasure; the politics of Indonesian screen culture, Singapore: NUS Press (2014); State Terrorism and Political Identity in Indonesia: Fatally Belonging, London: Routledge (2007), editor of Popular Culture in Indonesia: Fluid Identities in Post-Authoritarian Politics, London & New York: Routledge (2008.
 His current research investigates Indonesia’s postcoloniality.
 Hundreds of his published writings, in English and Indonesian, are available for download at http://arielheryanto.wordpress.com